imneme/mini-sk/README.md

 # Mini-SK

-Mini-SK, a S/K/I/B/C combinator reduction machine.
+Mini-SK is provides a functional programming environment in the form of an S/K/I/B/C combinator reduction machine.
+It specifically targets “small” machines of the past including the ZX Spectrum with most data sizes limited to 16 bits.
+The code is written in C89 (ANSI C) to allow it to be compiled with older compilers on ancient systems.
+It also runs happily on modern 32-bit and 64-bit computers, however.

+Dispite its simplicity, Mini-SK provides many of the features we'd normally expect from a functional language, including full laziness (expressions are only evaluated when needed, and only once even if they are shared).
+Efficient tail recursion is intrinsically supported.

-Copyright 2020, Melissa O'Neill.
-Distributed under the MIT License.
+Mini-SK is copyright 2020, Melissa O'Neill and distributed under the MIT License.

+## Overview

-This program implements an evaluator to evaluate combinator expressions, as originally suggested by Moses Shoenfinkel in his 1924 paper _On the Building Blocks of Mathematical Logic_, where:
+Expressing computation using combinator expressions was originally suggested by Moses Shoenfinkel in his 1924 paper _On the Building Blocks of Mathematical Logic_.
+In that paper, he suggested the following fundamental operators:

 ```
 (((S f) g) x) -> ((f x) (g x))    -- Fusion      [S]